Migrate ECS instances across or within accounts

 Migrated data directories

-During migration, SMC automatically generates a destination disk partition structure that matches the source server's disk partition structure as closely as possible.
-You can adjust the destination disk's partition structure, including partition size, order, transfer method, and Logical Volume Management (LVM) configurations.
+During the migration, SMC automatically generates a disk partition structure on the destination that closely matches the source server's structure.
+You can adjust the partition structure of the destination disk, including its partition size, order, transfer method, and LVM configurations.

-By default, all disks on the server are migrated:
+By default, all disks are migrated:

-For more information, see Adjust the disk partition structure as needed.
+Adjust the disk partition structure as needed.

 Intermediate instance